 our particular application of prognostics.
 Towards this end, we extracted from those papers what we recognized as "barriers" to V&V of prognostics, what we recognized as "solutions" to overcome those barriers, and the connections between the two.
 While we do not make a claim for completeness of barriers and solutions found, we feel that a major contribution of this paper is the method to break down the V&V problem into manageable portions.
-Note that this paper does not attempt to advance techniques for addressing any of the solutions suggested.
-It should also be noted that the large body of V&V work outside the PHM domain has not been considered for this paper.
+It should also be noted that the large body of work for V&V outside the PHM domain has not been considered for this paper.